 We study each of the five proximate factors in more detail.
 Figure \ref{fig:single-sorted-portfolios-4th-loading} provides a clear picture of the assets used to construct the fourth factor, labeled as the momentum factor.
-We use the fourth factor as an example and present the figures for the other factors in the Appendix.
+We use the fourth factor as an example and present the figures for the other factors in the Internet Appendix.
 First, the fourth proximate factor is only composed of five strategies related to momentum, which are Industry Momentum, 6-month Momentum, 12-month Momentum, Value Momentum and Value Momentum Profitability.
-Second, this factor is a long-short factor, i.e., it has negative weights on the smallest decile portfolios and positive weights on the largest decile portfolios.
+Second, this factor is a long-short factor, i.e., it has negative weights for the smallest decile portfolios and positive weights for the largest decile portfolios.
 Most financial factors are constructed as long-short factors to capture the difference between the extreme characteristics.
-For comparison we also show the portfolio weights for the fourth PCA factor in Figure \ref{fig:single-sorted-portfolios-4th-loadingPCA}.
+For comparison, we also show the portfolio weights for the fourth PCA factor in Figure \ref{fig:single-sorted-portfolios-4th-loadingPCA}.
 The pattern suggests that the fourth factor is related to momentum, but our proximate factor provides the argument that the information for this factor is almost completely captured by momentum portfolios.

-Figure \ref{fig:single-sorted-portfolios-loading} shows the main composition of each latent factor based on the anomaly strategies.
+Figure \ref{fig:single-sorted-portfolios-loading} displays the composition of each latent factor based on the characteristic groups.
 It provides a first intuition for interpreting each latent factor.
 Based on Figures \ref{fig:single-sorted-portfolios-1st-loading} to \ref{fig:single-sorted-portfolios-5th-loading} we assign the following labels to the other latent factors: The first factor is a ``long''-only market factor.
-The second factor loads on categories such as dividend/price, earning/price, investment capital and asset and sales growth suggesting a ``value'' interpretation.
-The third factor loads strongly on price, value categories and size and hence we label it as a price-value-size factor.
+The second factor loads on categories such as dividend/price, earning/price, investment capital, and asset and sales growth suggesting a ``value'' interpretation.
+The third factor loads strongly on price and large market capitalization and hence we label it as a big-price factor.
 The last factor is clearly an asset turnover-profitability factor.